MytischiDynamics/pano_slam/README.md

-DSO-based SLAM for panorama camera rig.
+SLAM System for multiple cameras
-Python sandbox.